hhd-dev/ally-fix/readme.md

 When you switch to this mode, either one of the stick leds will be lit in a static color or neither of the stick leds will be lit.

+This also includes the RGB modes Comet, Reactive, etc that were added recently.

 > [!IMPORTANT]
 > The RGB issue was not caused and is in no way associated to Handheld Daemon.
 > Read the explanation below for more information.